-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - St Ethelbert's Catholic Primary School and Nursery uses a wide range of technology.
-This includes: computers, laptops, tablets and other digital devices, the internet, our learning platform and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - St Ethelbert's Catholic Primary School and Nursery recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
-In accordance with KCSIE 2022 and EYFS 2021 St Ethelbert's Catholic Primary School and Nursery has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
-These policies can be found - Mobile Phone Policy: https://primarysite-prod-sorted.s3.amazonaws.com/st-ethelberts-cps/UploadedDocument/f025530d-198a-4574-bbfc-a1b7b72c2d94/ste-mobile-phone-policy-september-2021.pdf - Acceptable Use and E-Safety Policy: https://primarysite-prod-sorted.s3.amazonaws.com/st-ethelberts-cps/UploadedDocument/26446f23-9e55-41d3-ac7b-0d78936756bc/ste-acceptable-use-and-e-safety-policy-june-2022.pdf
+- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technician (Mark Taylor) and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy, behaviour (Relationships) policies. - Support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Thurnham C of E Infant School uses a range of technology.
+This includes: Computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All Thurnham C of E Infant School owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place (including all adults).

+- Thurnham C of E Infant School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
+In accordance with KCSIE 2022 and EYFS 2021. - Thurnham C of E Infant School has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
+These policies can be found on the staff internal system / website.